carpasse/poc-conventional-changelog/README.md

 Note: there is a cz preset for [JIRA](https://www.npmjs.com/package/@digitalroute/cz-conventional-changelog-for-jira).

-## Creating a release workflow with Changelogs and [semver](https://semver.org/lang/es/) version bump
+## Creating a Release Workflow with Changelogs and [Semver](https://semver.org/lang/es/) Version Bump

-Once we are ready to release our changes we will want to generate a changelog with changes and to bump our package version number.
-With `conventional-commits` we can automatize this process.
+If our commits follow the `conventional-commits` convention, we can automatize the generation of a changelog with the changes and even bump the package version following the [semver](https://semver.org/lang/es/) convention.

 To do so we are going to rely on 2 new cli tools [conventional-changelog-cli](conventional-changelog-cli) and [conventional-recommended-bump](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-recommended-bump#readme).

-##### Installation and setup
+##### Installation and Setup

 ```sh
 npm install --save-dev conventional-changelog-cli conventional-recommended-bump